Akecel/BobApp-API/README.md

 * SQLite
 * SQL Server

-Hyra's backoffice use the migration system of laravel, after created and conncection your database in .env, you need to use this commande :
+Hyra's backoffice use the migration system of laravel, after created and connection your database in .env, you need to use this commande :
 ```
 php artisan migrate --seed
 ```

+> (Don't forget to rename "database/seeds/DatabaseSeeder.php.exemple" without the ".example")

 You can check :
 * [Laravel database documentation](https://laravel.com/docs/5.7/database)